 Those who knew John best say his greatest gift was cultivating relationships.
 He enjoyed people.
 He built relationships within all walks of life, and he spent his time nurturing those relationships and drawing energy from them.
 He tried to help others connect so that they might build relationships as well, because John understood that successful businesses and communities are all built on effective relationships and shared dreams.

 John died in 2007.
-His wife Claudia and daughter MC continue his legacy to create educational opportunities and pathways to prosperity for today’s workforce through the John M. Belk Endowment.
+His daughter MC continues his legacy to create educational opportunities and pathways to prosperity for today’s workforce through the John M. Belk Endowment.

 For a more complete biography of John Belk, please watch the 60-minute documentary “A Portrait in Principle.”